XP Inc. (XP) Stock: A Value Analysis

-The price-to-earnings ratio for XP Inc. (NASDAQ: XP) is 12.89x, which is above its average ratio.
-Moreover, the 36-month beta value for XP is 1.52.
+The price-to-earnings ratio for XP Inc. (NASDAQ: XP) is 13.83x, which is above its average ratio.
+Moreover, the 36-month beta value for XP is 1.51.
+Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now